cotowali/cotowali/README.md

 > This project is a prototyping stage right now.
 > It means that only a few small snippets in `tests` will work.
-> First release is planned for later this yer.
+> First release is planned for later this year.

 ## Concepts of Cotowari